Strategic Drift: How to avoid losing competitive advantage

 - Develop an early warning system by establishing a regular cadence of external analysis

 If you understand your external environment, you can identify and react to strategic drift before you’re in Phase 4: Transformation or Die.
 Like any problem, the longer it takes to recognize and resolve the problem the nastier and harder to solve the problem becomes.
-By conducting regular external analyses, you’ll have the ability to react to any of the trends in the external environment.
+By conducting regular external analyses, you’ll have the ability to react to any of the trends in the external environment by creating a change management strategy to address the change.
 If you’re short on time, it may be helpful to outsource this project to internal team members or consultants.

 - Foster a fearless culture to prevent unhealthy groupthink